 Leverage the power of checklists by turning image optimization into a documented, repeatable process that can be executed by anybody.
 Your exact requirements will naturally vary, but start with this 5-step outline for your checklist and refine from there:

 Always select the right image format for the job.

 Crop images intelligently to maximize impact.

 Resize images for standard and retina display.

 Apply image compression and visually proof results.

 Optimize all images for SEO.

 We hope this article has given you some useful pointers on optimizing your WordPress images.
 It’s a key step to build into your workflow and one of the simplest ways of quickly seeing improved user engagement, higher search rankings and an increase in mobile traffic on your site.

 We’ve tried to stick to the classic image optimization techniques above but there are new tips and tricks emerging every day.
-Drop us a line in the comments if you have any to share or feel we’ve missed something that could be helpful to other WordPress site owners.
+Drop us a line in the comments if you have any to share or feel we’ve missed something that could be helpful to other WordPress site owners or questions about using Avada with WordPress.
 Happy optimizing!